Meulengracht/MollenOS/README.md

 - /modules (Contains drivers for MollenOS)
 - /releases (Full releases of the OS)
 - /services (Contains system services like the filemanager for MollenOS)
+- /resources (Contains the deploy folder for installing the OS)
 - /tools (Contains tools for building and manipulating)
-- /userspace (Contains software projects for the user-applications)
-- /resources (Contains the deploy folder for installing the OS)

 ## Screenshots <a name="screenshots"></a>